erhkim/erhkim/README.md

 ### Hi there 👋

 - 🔭 I’m currently looking for open programming job positions.
 - 🌱 I’m currently learning the Next.js + React + Tailwind stack.
-I also love Crypto and am actively learning about the Eth stack as time let's me.
-- 📫 How to reach me: Feel free to message me on LinkedIn.
+- 📫 How to reach me: HMU on LinkedIn.

 <!--
 **erhkim/erhkim** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.